Rob's role at NTU embraces the full range of academic activities. His research is in applied economics and public policy analysis.

 He has particular expertise in EU policies, the WTO and agricultural trade policies, and biofuels policies.
 More details can be found under the 'Research' tab, and via the link to his publications.

-His main teaching is on the Economics of European Union but, in most years, he contributes to a range of undergraduate and postgraduate modules on international and applied economics.
-He has also taught introductory level Economics and Industrial Economics.
-Rob places a great emphasis on research-informed teaching.
+His main teaching is on the Economics of European Union but, in most years he also contributes to a range of undergraduate and postgraduate modules on international and applied economics and, increasingly, also on research methods.

 Rob's teaching on the Economics of the EU has received financial support from the European Commission.
 In 2004 he was awarded 'Jean Monnet' funding to support the creation and initial years' teaching of his module Europe and the World Economy.

 In 2013 Rob was one of only two academics at NTU to receive the inaugural Vice Chancellor's Teaching Award.

 In 2014, Rob was awarded a National Teaching Fellowship by the Higher Education Academy.